What is a Cause and Effect Essay?

 One cause, many effects

 This type of cause and effect essay is constructed to show the various effects of a particular event, problem, or decision.
 Once again, you will have to demonstrate your comprehensive knowledge and analytical mastery of the field.
+There is no need to persuade the reader or present your argument.
 When writing this kind of essay, an in-depth knowledge of the problem or event’s roots will be of great benefit.
 If you know why it happened, it will be much easier to write about the effects.

 Here is the structure for this kind of essay: